 How accurate are the GDPNow forecasts?
 Are they more accurate than "professional" forecasts?

-The chart below shows GDPNow's real-time forecasts made just prior to the release of the "advance" (initial) estimate of the annualized growth rate of real GDP along with the advance estimates from the U.S. Bureau of Economic Analysis.
+The chart below shows GDPNow's real-time forecasts made just prior to the release of the initial estimate of the annualized growth rate of real GDP along with the initial estimates from the U.S. Bureau of Economic Analysis.

 Overall, these accuracy metrics do not give compelling evidence that the model is more accurate than professional forecasters.
 The model does appear to fare well compared to other conventional statistical models.